|Credit Building Rating:||4.1 / 5|

 Full throttle cash back rewards

-The Discover it Secured card isn’t the only card in the credit-building realm with cash back rewards, but, unlike most competitors, the Discover it card’s cash back program isn’t a subpar version of the rewards that it offers to cardholders with more desirable credit scores.
+The Discover it Secured isn’t the only card in the credit-building realm with cash back rewards, but, unlike most competitors, the Discover it card’s cash back program isn’t a subpar version of the rewards that it offers to cardholders with more desirable credit scores.

 You’re entitled to the same rewards that Discover offers to its Discover it chrome cardholders: 2 percent cash back on restaurant and gas station purchases (on up to $1,000 in combined purchases per quarter) and 1 percent cash back on other purchases.
 Plus, Discover matches all of the cash back that you earn at the end of the first year, basically doubling the card’s rewards in the first year.